 Welcome to Key West: Your Tropical Paradise

-Did you know Key West, the southernmost city in the continental United States, is closer to Havana than it is to Miami?
-This radiant city, situated at the tip of the Florida Keys, is a sun-kissed paradise that promises romance, adventure, and relaxation.
-From the vivid hues of the famed sunset at Mallory Square to the historical allure of the Hemingway Home, and the breathtaking beauty of the Dry Tortugas National Park, Key West is a treasure trove of unique experiences waiting to be explored.
+Have you ever wondered about the wonder that's Key West, the southernmost city in the continental United States, closer to Havana than it is to Miami?
+This radiant city, stationed at the end of the Florida Keys, is a sun-drenched paradise offering romance, adventure, and tranquility.

-Plan your journey with our comprehensive tourist map.
-This indispensable tool provides a bird's eye view of the island city, highlighting the wealth of experiences that await you.
-It's more than just a navigational aid - it's your personal guide to uncovering the hidden gems and iconic landmarks of Key West.
+Chart your journey with our comprehensive tourist map.
+This vital tool gives you a bird's eye view of the island city, underlining the wealth of experiences awaiting you.
+It's more than just a roadmap - it's your personal guide to uncovering the hidden jewels and iconic landmarks of Key West.

 Must-See Attractions in Key West